-These revised regulatory reports are effective for engagements for which the terms of engagement are agreed on or after 1 January 2022.
+These revised illustrative regulatory reports are effective for engagements for which the terms of engagement are agreed on or after 1 January 2022, and this is consistent with the effective date of ISRS 4400 (Revised).
+Accordingly, engagement teams should consider updating previously signed engagement letters.

-They are available for downloading in Word and PDF formats from the IRBA website at www.irba.co.za.
+The reports are available for downloading in Word and PDF formats from the IRBA website at www.irba.co.za.